Sweet potato noodle spring rolls are made with Korean Japchae noodles and rolled into spring roll wrappers with chicken and vegetables.

 You needed that gratuitous raw chicken shot, didn't you?
 Kind of gets the gag reflex going.

 Heat a frying pan over medium-high heat and spray with cooking spray.
-Or use about 1 tbsp of canola or vegetable oil.
+Or use about 1 tablespoon of canola or vegetable oil.
 I use cooking spray so that I can feel good about the two extra scoops of mint chocolate chip ice cream I plan to eat after dinner.

 I don't season the chicken with salt because there will be plenty of salt from the soya sauce.
 I like salt, but I also like my blood pressure just where it is, thank you very much.
 Season with pepper if you'd like.